Oil prices on world markets

 AzerTAg.az

-On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil rose $0.39 to trade at $43.19, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) decreased $0.06 to stand at $40.59
+On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil fell $0.52 to trade at $41.80, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) decreased $0.65 to stand at $38.97.

 © Content from this site must be hyperlinked when used.